-The Climate Change Response Act 2002 and associated regulations is currently the Government's principal response to manage climate change.
-A key mechanism for this is the New Zealand Emissions Trading Scheme (NZ ETS).
-The NZ ETS puts a price on greenhouse gas emissions, providing an incentive for people to reduce emissions and plant forests to absorb carbon dioxide.
+The Climate Change Response Act 2002 and associated regulations is the Government's principal response to manage climate change.
+A key mechanism for this is the New Zealand Emissions Trading Scheme (NZ ETS) The NZ ETS puts a price on greenhouse gas emissions, providing an incentive for people to reduce emissions and plant forests to absorb carbon dioxide.
 Certain sectors are required to acquire and surrender emission units to account for their direct greenhouse gas emissions or the emissions associated with their products.
 Landfills that are subject to the waste disposal levy are required to surrender emission units to cover methane emissions generated from landfill.
-These disposal facilities are required to report the tonnages landfilled annually to calculate emissions (this is separately to the tonnages required to be reported for the landfill levy, through the OWLS).
+These disposal facilities are required to report the tonnages landfilled annually to calculate emissions.

-The NZ ETS was introduced in 2010 and, from 2013, landfills have been required to surrender 'New Zealand emissions units' or NZUs for each tonne of CO2 (equivalent) that they produce.
-Until around 2017, however, the impact of the NZETS on disposal prices was limited.
-There were a number of reasons for this:
+The NZ ETS was introduced in 2010 and, from 2013, landfills have been required to surrender New Zealand Emissions Units for each tonne of $CO_2$ (equivalent) that they produce.
+Until recently however the impact of the NZETS on disposal prices has been limited.
+There are a number of reasons for this:

-- The global price of carbon crashed during the GFC in 2007-8 and was slow to recover in the following years.
+- The global price of carbon crashed during the GFC in 2007-8 and has been slow to recover.
 Prior to the crash it was trading at around \$20 per tonne.
-The price had been as low as \$2, although in June 2015, the Government moved to no longer accept international units in NZETS and the NZU price increased markedly.
-NZUs43 currently change hands for between \$70 and \$85, with prices at \$74.40 at the time of writing44. - The transitional provisions of the Climate Change Response Act, which were extended in 2013 but have now been reviewed, meant that landfills only had to surrender half the number of units they would be required to otherwise.
-These transitional provisions were removed in January 2017, effectively and immediately doubling the price per tonne impact of the ETS. - Landfills are allowed to apply for 'a methane capture and destruction unique emissions factor (UEF)'.
-This means that if landfills have a gas collection system in place and flare or otherwise use the gas (and turn it from methane, CH4 into carbon dioxide, CO2) they can reduce their liabilities in proportion to how much gas they capture.
+The price has been as low as \$2, although since, in June 2015, the Government moved to no longer accept international units in NZETS the NZU price has increased markedly (currently sitting at around \$19 per tonne). - The transitional provisions of the Climate Change Response Act, which were extended in 2013 (but have now been reviewed), mean that landfills have only had to surrender half the number of units they would be required to otherwise.
+These transitional provisions were removed in January 2017 which will effectively double the price per tonne impact of the ETS. - Landfills are allowed to apply for 'a methane capture and destruction Unique Emissions Factor (UEF).
+This means that if landfills have a gas collection system in place and flare or otherwise use the gas (and turn it from Methane into CO2) they can reduce their liabilities in proportion to how much gas they capture.
 Up to 90% capture and destruction is allowed to be claimed under the regulations, with large facilities applying for UEF's at the upper end of the range.